jsm8989/vesicles_iii/lab_notes.md

 - Calibrate Nikon for different objectives and 1.5x toggle using the slides - this is important in data analysis
 - Check TR filter specs in Nikon room (picture the stuff on the door)

+Day:
+- spent morning on above plan and writing report; pretty much finished the introduction and background, as well as experimental methods
+- Spoke to Guil and Roger about various things.
+Hoping to write the analysis and software part soon.
+- Put sample on for EF before speaking to Kieran and Chris about QI papers
+- Did some NLO questions, including trying to work out exactly what "parametric" means in this context
+- spent the evening on the Leica, trying different pinhole sizes on the same vesicle etc, not too much going back and forth between rooms this time.
+- Did convince myself that re-pipetting vesicles into the well makes for a much nicer sample (in that a far higher proportion of them are "isolated").
+Quite nice to see them equilibrating after they've just gone in.
+- Also probably spent too much time looking at the laser (with the leica in epi mode) and I should watch out...

 ### 12/4/22
 While waiting for Leica availablility I found a "Starlight calibration slide" in the drawer of the Nikon room.
 Calibration imaging procedure: